15 Shed Building Mistakes and How to Avoid Them

 Ceiling is Too Low

 Oftentimes DIYers build a shed with too low of a ceiling, which will cause problems when you want to store large items inside.
 If you’re planning to use your shed as a woodworking shop, the ceiling should be at least 9 ft. tall for dealing with sheet goods.
 If you’re adding an overhead door, the ceiling should be at least 16 in. above the opening.
+Get to know about these different types of wood for sheds.

 Skipping the Soffits and Rakes